glschull/SimulationTheoryTests/REDDIT_IMMEDIATE_KARMA_CONTENT.md

 The "magic" is that the computer finds patterns humans might miss.
 Maybe it notices that dogs' ear shadows have a specific shape, or that dog photos tend to be taken at certain angles.

-In my research, I use machine learning to find patterns across completely different types of physics data - cosmic rays, gravitational waves, etc. The computer finds connections that no human would think to look for!
+In my project, I use machine learning to find patterns across completely different types of physics data - cosmic rays, gravitational waves, etc. The computer finds connections that no human would think to look for!

 The key insight: instead of programming specific rules, we let the computer learn the rules from examples.
 It's like learning by experience rather than memorizing a textbook.
 ```